n3uromanc3r/hydra/README.md

   - `option.value` - required - set the value of an option
   - `option.selected` - optional - set the option to selected
   - `option.text` - required - set the option text
+- `randomiseable` - optional - sets whether the input should default to randomiseable

 Type: `color-meter`
 Properties: